 The Company has no history of earnings and, due to the nature of its business, there can be no assurance that the Company will ever be profitable.
-The only present source of funds available to the Company is through the sale of its common shares.
-Even if the results of exploration are encouraging, the Company may not have sufficient funds to conduct the further exploration that may be necessary to determine whether or not a commercially mineable deposit exists on any of the Properties, or any additional properties in which the Company may acquire an interest in.
-While the Company may generate additional working capital through further equity offerings or, if applicable, through the sale or option or joint venture of its properties, there is no assurance that any such funds will be available on terms acceptable to Westward, or at all.
+The only present source of funds available to the Company is through the sale of its Common Shares.
+Even if the results of exploration are encouraging, the Company may not have sufficient funds to conduct the further exploration that may be necessary to determine whether or not a commercially mineable deposit exists on the Toiyabe Property or Mulloy Property, or any additional properties in which the Company may acquire an interest in.
+While the Company may generate additional working capital through further equity offerings or, if applicable, through the sale or option or joint venture of its properties, there is no assurance that any such funds will be available on terms acceptable to IM Exploration, or at all.
 If available, future equity financing may result in substantial dilution to existing shareholders.
 At present it is impossible to determine what amounts of additional funds, if any, may be required.